amkhlv/usr/share/notes/virtualization/VNC/tigerVNC.md

 This lets to choose a password, which is saved into `~/.vnc/passwd` (in a slightly obfuscated form...)

+__For XFWM4 work__ need to first execute as root:

+    loginctl enable-linger andrei

 The file `~/.vnc/xstartup` contains a sequence of commands which are executed immediately after the start of the tiger's  Xserver.
 (Essentially, `xinitrc`).
 Mine is: